Gabriel C. Wharton: Civil War service

-Postbellum
+Postwar

 Wharton became a legislator in the Virginia General Assembly and then returned to his pre-war career as a mining engineer.
 He was also instrumental in building the railroad in Southwest Virginia in New River Valley.

-Wharton married Nannie Radford, daughter of John B. Radford, for whom the town of Radford, Virginia, is named.
+Wharton married Nannie Radford, daughter of John Blair Radford, for whom the town of Radford, Virginia, is named.
 Wharton was also instrumental in the building of the New River Railroad, Mining and Manufacturing Company.

-Wharton died in the spring of 1906 at Radford, Virginia, at the age of 81, and was buried in the Radford Family Cemetery located in Radford.
+Wharton died in the spring of 1906 at Radford, Virginia, at the age of 81, and was buried in the Radford family cemetery located in Radford.
 He resided at Glencoe in Radford, listed in the National Register of Historic Places in 2000.